sainikhith/sainikhith.github.io/_posts/2023-10-14-Finding-Prime-Numbers-With-Python.md

     prime_suspects.add(2)  # we'll start with 2
     prime_suspects.update(set(range(3, range_limit, 2))) # and then add all the odd numbers after that up to our limit.

-    # Multiple Elimination.
-    # We find multiples of these  numbers, and eliminate them from the prime_suspects set because they can't be prime.
-    # we don't need to check multiples bigger than the half way mark to our limit, there won't be any multiples in the range
-    # after that, they won't fit!
+    # we don't need to check multiples bigger than the half way mark to our limit after we have eliminated multiples of 2, there won't # be any multiples in the range after that, they won't fit!
     # so let's cut down our work a bit more, and only check up to the half way point.
-    # Also, after 2, we only need to check odd numbers for multiples,
-    # as we have already eliminated the even numbers after 2 before we started, so we'll ditch them now too.
+    # Also, after 2, we only need to check odd numbers for multiples, as we have already eliminated the even numbers after 2 before we # started, so we'll ditch them before we start too.
     # so we'll just check odd numbers starting @ 3, up to half our limit, using the range step 2 to pick out odd numbers.
     multiples_to_check_list = list(range(3, int(range_limit / 2), 2))

-    # We eliminate multiples of our list from the set.
-    # this is also clearer in terms of what the variable responsibilites are.
+    # This is also a bit clearer in terms of what the variable responsibilities are.
     # Our list is a list of multiples to eliminate from our set, and we use it with a for loop
-    # our set is a set of prime suspects, and when we're done we will have only the primes left in here.
+    # Our set is a set of prime suspects, and when we're done we will have only the primes left in here.
     for i in multiples_to_check_list:
         multiples = set(range(i*2, range_limit, i))